LudwigCRON/reflow/Architecture.md

 package.
 The lookup path is by default the folder tools in the installation directory of Reflow, `$REFLOW/tools`.
-For the sake of conveniance, the user can specify other lookup paths via `tools_path`.
+For the sake of conveniance, the user can specify other lookup paths via `tools_paths`.
 This parameter is an array of lookup path.

-In the case a tool called **test** is found in `$REFLOW/tools`, and in one of the specified `tools_path`, the tool in the installation directory of Reflow prevail.
+In the case a tool called **test** is found in `$REFLOW/tools`, and in one of the specified `tools_paths`, the tool in the installation directory of Reflow prevail.
 For an similar tool's name between two different lookup paths, the first specified prevail.